Wonderland Trail Shelters

 The Wonderland Trail is an approximately 93 mile hiking trail that circumnavigates Mount Rainier in Mount Rainier National Park, Washington, United States.
-The trail goes over many ridges of Mount Rainier for a cumulative 22000 ft of elevation gain.
-The trail was built in 1915.
+Built in 1915, it traverses many ridges for 22000 ft of cumulative elevation gain.

 The shelters are part of the notable rustic architectural theme that is particularly consistent at Mount Rainier in both frontcountry and backcountry, having all been built at the height of the NPS Rustic design trend.
 Since its founding in 1916, the NPS sought to design and build visitor facilities without visually interrupting the natural or historic surroundings.
 The shelters are part of the Mount Rainier National Historic Landmark District, which encompasses the entire park and which recognizes the park's inventory of Park Service-designed rustic architecture.

 Built by Civilian Conservation Corps

 The Summerland Trail Shelter, the Indian Bar Trail Shelter, and North Mowich Trail Shelter are the three CCC shelters remaining on the trail.
 Both were designed by the National Park Service Branch of Plans and Design, under the supervision of Edwin A. Nickel.